JayPuff/browser-file-storage/README.md

 # Browser File Storage
 Abstracts the complexity of the IndexedDB Api so that a user can easily save files on the browser.

+While there are some local database like libraries to store json objects, advanced queries, replication, etc, this is very focused on a single use case: saving and loading files locally.

 # Important
 - Browser must support the IndexedDB API as it cannot be polyfilled: https://caniuse.com/#feat=indexeddb
-- Browser must support promises or a Promise polyfill: https://www.npmjs.com/package/promise-polyfill
+- Browser must support promises or include a Promise polyfill: https://www.npmjs.com/package/promise-polyfill
 - Files saved locally, just like IndexedDB entries, are namespaced by domain by default, don't expect to save a file on one domain and be able to access it from another just because it is the same user's computer accessing your websites.

 # Installation